All my life experiences, good and not so good, made me who I am, prepared me for what I do. I am grateful.

 5. “I already have an executive coach.”

 Industry coaches know your business’ inside and out and are excellent complements to our Group.
 Our peer group has no specialists in your industry.
 Similar industries and direct competitors are excluded from the group so you will feel open enough to share anything with everyone.
 All of our members have similar general business issues such as strategy, personnel, budgeting, taxes, etc. Frequently, totally unrelated industry ideas can be the spark for you to look at your own business in a new and creative way.
 In addition, no matter how good a coach is, they are only one mind.
 They cannot generate the varied ideas, alternatives, and synergy like the group dynamic does.
-Each one-to-one (121) session with me is preparation for discussions with your peer group.
+Each private session with me is preparation for discussions with your peer group.
 Peers hold one another accountable far more than a single coach can.
 The coaching and peer group combination creates an atmosphere of accountability and focus, maximizing the growth of each member.

 6. “I already have an advisory board.”